Everest View Luxury Trek – 11 Days

 On departure to Lukla, you will be able to analyze the difference in culture, traditions, climate etc. The diversity that Nepal has can easily be differentiated within these few marked days.
 From Lukla, the trip takes you towards Namche Bazar, the beautiful city situated at the altitude of 3,441 m.
-The Leisure day at Namche will give you the opportunity to have closer panoramic views of the highest mountain Mount Everest, visit various monasteries, Syangboche airport etc. You will walk back to Lukla and fly back to Kathmandu and the trip will finally end.
+The Leisure day at Namche will give you the opportunity to have closer panoramic views of the highest mountain Mount Everest, visit various monasteries, Syangboche airport etc. You will walk back to Lukla.
+This Everest view luxury trek finally ends after flying back to Kathmandu.

 - Day 01 – Arrival in Kathmandu airport (1,400 m).
 Overnight at a Five-Star Hotel.